londoncyclingcampaign/lcc-dangerous-junctions/README.md

 The current method used to identify dangerous junctions works as follows:

-1. Pull TfL data for the last 5 years, filter to collisions involving either a cyclist or pedestrian
+1. Pull TfL data for the last 5 years, filter to collisions involving either a cyclist or pedestrian that occured at a junction
 2. Generate junctions network for London, generated using the [OSMnx](https://github.com/gboeing/osmnx/tree/main).
 See example below for the junction network for Trafalgar Square.

 ![Junctions pre consolidation](img/junctions-pre-consolidation.png)